 As a ministry, we see our walk with God and its continuing maturation process like building a house.
 Just as a house has “foundation stones” upon which the rest of the house is built, so does our history and current walk with God.
 However, as the house is built, there are other significant “truths or values” that also become prominent in giving definition and context for the ensuing structure itself.

-With this in mind, we know that this ministry continues to be in a state of maturation.
-As such, although our foundational beliefs about God and our relationship with Him and others remains unchanged (i.e. Our Core Beliefs), we also experience on-going enlargements in what we view as prominent values as a specific ministry within God’s Kingdom.
+With this in mind, this ministry continues to be in a state of maturation.
+As such, although our foundational beliefs about God and our relationship with Him and others remains unchanged (i.e. Our Core Beliefs), we also experience on-going enlargements in what we view as prominent values for our role within God’s Kingdom.
 These values and beliefs do not alter the foundation, but merely build upon it, creating a capacity within us to experience more of God Himself.
 This is our heart at its core, to become everything the Father has planned for us, and to help others achieve the same in their own walks.

-The specific areas that represent our prominent values for our present ministry can be found in the “What We Value” section below.
+The specific areas that represent our prominent values can be found in the “What We Value” section below.
 The core beliefs that serve as the foundation stones of our lives can be found in the section “Our Core Beliefs”.
-We certainly welcome your communication over any of this information.
+We welcome your communication over any of this information.

 What We Value

-The ensuing value statements represents an effort to identify and briefly explain some of the key core values we hold as individuals and as a ministry expression.
+The ensuing value statements represents an effort to identify and briefly explain some of the key core values we hold.
 From time to time, we expect that others will be added, depending upon the season of walk we are experiencing.
 Our goal is to simply open our hearts for others to see, fulfilling one aspect of the Apostle Paul’s admonition…“Open your hearts to one another, as Jesus opened His heart for you.”
 (Romans 15:7, J.B.Phillips Trans.)

 …God’s desire to talk and reveal His heart of love to every person each day and in many ways.
 Beyond the provision of God’s Heart as expressed through the Bible, we also hold as very important the growing maturation of each person’s ability to personally dialog with God on a daily basis.
 A relationship with God opens the opportunity for two-way speaking and sharing between God and ourselves.
 This has always been God’s intention from the beginning.
 As such, this is preeminent for our personal lives, as well as guides our desires to help others grow in this ability.